V Rising Server Settings: Free, Paid, & Renting Servers

 Firewall

-2. Now select “Inbound Rules” and then press “New Rule.”
+2. Select “Inbound Rules” and click “New Rule.”

 Joining V Rising servers